redis/redis-doc/topics/sentinel-clients.md

 ===

 Redis Sentinel is a monitoring solution for Redis instances that handles different aspects of monitoring, including notification of events, automatic failover.
 Sentinel can also play the role of configuration source for Redis clients.
-This document is targetted at Redis clients developers that want to support Sentinel in their clients implementation with the following goals:
+This document is targeted at Redis clients developers that want to support Sentinel in their clients implementation with the following goals:

 * Automatic configuration of clients via Sentinel.
 * Improved reliability of Redis Sentinel automatic fail over, because of Sentinel-aware clients that will automatically reconnect to the new master.